futurice/vaskapp-backend/README.md

 * `beforeId` Return items before this id, can be used for "infinite scroll" in client.
 * `limit` Integer.
 Default: 20.
 1-100.
 If specified, at max this many items are returned.
+* `sort` In which order the result should be returned.
+One of: 'new', 'hot'.
+Optional.
+Defaults to 'new'.

 Examples: